 Winter does not have to put a damper on you and your dog’s activities, but how do you know when it is too cold outside?
-There are a variety of factors that influence when it is too cold to walk your dogs, but here are some general guidelines.
+Dog walks provide health benefits when done in the proper conditions.
+There are a variety of factors that influence when it is too cold to walk your dogs.
+Here are some general guidelines.

 What type and length of fur your dog has can impact how tolerant to cold he is.
-Short haired or shaved dogs have less fur to protect them from the cold and wind, so they do not tolerate winter walks as well.
-For shorter haired dogs, do not walk them outside when the temperature is below freezing (32 degrees fahrenheit) without a coat or sweater.
+Short haired or shaved dogs have less fur to protect them from the cold and wind.
+Which means, they do not tolerate winter walks as well.
+For shorter haired dogs, do not walk them outside when the temperature is below freezing (32 degrees Fahrenheit) without a coat or sweater.
 Long and thick haired dogs are more tolerant to the cold.
-These dogs can handle walks outside in the cold, but these walks should be kept short.
+These dogs can handle walks outside in the cold, but these walks should be short.

 Many health conditions impact how your dog will react to the cold.
-Dogs with arthritis or dogs with hip dysplasia should only be walked for short periods of time when the temperature is below 40 degrees fahrenheit.
+When the temperature is below 40 degrees Fahrenheit, dogs with arthritis or dogs with hip dysplasia should only be walked for short periods of time.
 The cold tends to exacerbate these conditions and will make your dog extra sore and grumpy.
 Other health conditions, like thyroid issues, affect your dog’s ability to regulate his body temperature.
 Dogs with these conditions should not be walked for long periods of time in the cold.
-Talk to your vet to see if any health conditions your dog has can be impacted by the cold.
+Talk to your vet to see if any health conditions your dog has can be affected by the cold.

 You should never send your dog outside if it’s too cold but what if you have to.
 If you must go outside with your dog make sure you are in and out as quick as possible.
 You should supervise your dog the entire time.
 Also consider getting some of the following items to make the bitter cold less bitter.

 - Dog Boots

 - RuffWear has an entire winter range, perfect for those Colorado winters